-In our new Social Justice Book Group we will be addressing civic engagement and reading an array of titles about identity, equality, justice, the environment, and much more.
+The Social Justice Book Group addresses civic engagement and reads an array of titles about identity, equality, justice, the environment, and much more.
 Our current vision is to read books that get us thinking and talking about how we as a community can move towards a more socially just future.

-In addition to book discussions, the group will host speaker programs and presentations themed around the selected book titles.
+In addition to book discussions, the group hosts virtual monthly speaker programs and presentations themed around the selected book titles.
 This informal book group meets at 7 p.m. on the third Tuesday of every month for lively conversation and includes a mix of fiction and non-fiction titles.
 Meetings typically do not occur during the months of July and August.
 If a normal meeting date falls on a holiday, then it is postponed to the following Tuesday.

 - January 19, 2021 – Introductions and Hello!